alan2207/bulletproof-react/docs/state-management.md

 # State Management

-We can split state in several categories:
+We can split the state in several categories:

 #### UI State